 New Zealand companies can choose whether or not to adopt a constitution (which, if adopted, is required to be made publicly available).
-The constitution and shareholder agreement (if applicable) typically set out the mechanics relating to the issue and transfer of shares, the relationship between shareholders and the company, the management of the company by the directors, etc. If no constitution is adopted, the provisions of the Companies Act 1993 will apply.
+The constitution and shareholder agreement (if applicable) typically set out the mechanics relating to the issue and transfer of shares, the relationship between shareholders and the company, the management of the company by the directors, etc. If no constitution is adopted, the default provisions of the Companies Act will apply.

-Companies Incorporated outside of New Zealand and Registered in New Zealand
+Companies Incorporated Outside of New Zealand and Registered in New Zealand

 New Zealand limited partnerships have their own separate legal personality and are governed by the Limited Partnerships Act 2008.
 Limited partnerships are a form of partnership involving general partners (who manage the partnership and are, together with the partnership itself, liable for the debts and liabilities of the partnership) and limited partners (who do not take part in the management of the partnership but are liable to the extent of their capital contribution to the partnership).
 Every limited partnership must have a partnership agreement (containing certain specific matters prescribed by legislation) – this establishes the limited partnership and governs the partnership.
-They will cover matters such as any restrictions on disposal or assignment, the scope of the business of the partnership, the entitlement of partners to distributions and whether a general partner is permitted to compete with the partnership.
+The partnership agreement will cover matters such as any restrictions on disposal or assignment, the scope of the business of the partnership, the entitlement of partners to distributions and whether a general partner is permitted to compete with the partnership.